slimtoolkit/slim/README.md

 You can explore the artifacts DockerSlim generates when it's creating a slim image.
 You'll find those in `dist/container/artifacts`.
 One of the artifacts is a "reverse engineered" Dockerfile for the original image.
 It'll be called `Dockerfile.fat`.

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `image-info-only` option.

+You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.0/mac_dist.zip)

 ## DEVELOPMENT